-- How the team will execute elements of the competition, including how unique obstacles, such as academic calendars or virtual collaboration challenges, will be overcome (if applicable, noting previous participation in similar competitions). - How the team will be supported by faculty and staff to ensure that students can be successful in achieving the competition objectives (e.g., list faculty, staff, and other mentors and how they will advise students throughout the competition). - Which departments across the institution will support the team in the four contests.
+- How the team will execute elements of the competition, including how unique obstacles, such as academic calendars or virtual collaboration challenges, will be overcome (if applicable, noting previous participation in similar competitions). - How the team will be supported by technical experts to ensure that students can be successful in achieving the competition objectives (e.g., upperclassmen, graduate students, faculty, staff, industry, or other mentors) and how they will advise students throughout the competition. - Which departments across the institution(s) will be involved in the team's participation in the four contests and what level of engagement is expected.
+The most successful teams tend to engage students that have knowledge in finance/economics, engineering, and communications/outreach at a minimum.